-Homemade milk kefir is made from kefir grains, which are a symbiotic colony of bacteria and yeast.
-It traditionally used as a drink, but it’s also great for smoothies or as a buttermilk substitute.
-It can even thicken so that you use it like yogurt.
+Milk kefir is made from kefir grains, which are a symbiotic colony of bacteria and yeast.
+It is traditionally used as a probiotic drink, however, it’s also great for smoothies or as a buttermilk substitute.
+It can even thicken like yogurt!

 Why make milk kefir